SOCCER PLAYER

 Icon of person Sara Gama

-Sara Gama (born 27 March 1989) is an Italian professional footballer who plays as a centre back for Serie A club Juventus FC, which she captains, and formerly the Italy national team, whom she also captained.
-She is a six-time Serie A winner, five of them with Juventus, and reached the knockout stages of two European Championships and one FIFA Women's World Cup with Italy.
+Sara Gama (born 27 March 1989) is an Italian former professional footballer who played as a centre-back, most notably for Serie A club Juventus, of which she captained, and formerly the Italy national team, which she also captained.
+She is a seven-time Serie A winner, six of them with Juventus, and reached the knockout stages of two European Championships and one FIFA Women's World Cup with Italy.
 Read more on Wikipedia

 Memorability Metrics